-East European Studies Online seeks to equip you with the capacity to apply theoretical concepts to pressing issues in East European politics and to design recommendations for policy-making.
+East European Studies seeks to equip you with the capacity to apply theoretical concepts to pressing issues in Eastern Europe and to design recommendations for policy-making.
 Throughout our modules, you will gain research techniques and theoretical tools for assessing policy issues, and then train your negotiation and project management skills.

 The final module is the completion of a master thesis.

 Within the framework of the Introduction and Tools module you are familiarized with the basic working methods of the different disciplines integrated in East European Studies.
 You are getting acquainted with prevalent approaches and theories and their application.
 As students are expected to have rather diverse backgrounds, this introduction also aims at achieving a common basis from which to proceed to the specific modules.

 Economics encompasses an economic analysis of the current developments in Eastern Europe.
 You will get acquainted with the basic concepts and terminology in order to study specific economic problems encountered by transition economies.
 You will be provided with a working knowledge of macroeconomic policy making, the functioning of national and international institutions and the basic controversies surrounding transition policy.

 History provides knowledge of basic concepts shaping East European history (nation, religion, ideologies) and comprehend the pathways of East European history against the background of broader European history.
 The current grand debates of history will be presented and discussed, together with present East European landscapes of memory.
 You will get acquainted with instruments providing a better understanding of East European history.

 Humanities will help you examine the role of literature and arts in communist and post-communist societies in Eastern Europe and the former Soviet Union.
 Thereby, you will read literature and study culture in its historical and political context.
 You will be also familiarized with the evolution of culture and the impact of Soviet cultural imperialism.